Skip to main content

 Show worked answer →

-Markers want exact fractions, not decimals, since the question says "exact values".
+Markers want exact fractions, not decimals, since the question asks for exact values.

 Show worked answer →